Ring in the New Year in Albuquerque, New Mexico

 Celebrating New Years in New Mexico

-Start your visit in Albuquerque among ten charming blocks of sun-dried earth, wooden boardwalks and carved granite.
-Old Town is just that, centuries old adobe homes, shops and former government offices with flat-roofs and soft colors dating back to the Spanish settlers of 1540.
+Start your visit to Albuquerque among ten charming blocks of sun-dried earth, wooden boardwalks, and carved granite.
+Old Town is just that, centuries-old adobe homes, shops and former government offices with flat-roofs and soft colors dating back to the Spanish settlers of 1540.